G-Research/siembol/docs/introduction/introduction.md

 - Security teams can easily create a rule-based alert from a single data source, or they can create advanced correlation rules that combine various data sources.
 - Siembol UI supports translating Sigma rule specification (generic and open signature format for SIEM alerting [https://github.com/SigmaHQ/sigma](https://github.com/SigmaHQ/sigma)) into the Siembol alerting rule.

-### Integration with Other Systems â€“ Siembol Response
+### Integration with Other Systems

+Siembol's approach:

 - Easy way to integrate Siembol with other systems such as [Jira](https://www.atlassian.com/software/jira), [Cortex](https://github.com/TheHive-Project/Cortex), [ELK](https://www.elastic.co/what-is/elk-stack), and [LDAP](https://ldap.com/).
 - Functionality to provide additional enrichments about an alert, such as [ELK](https://www.elastic.co/what-is/elk-stack) searches or [LDAP](https://ldap.com/) searches, with the option to filter the alert as part of an automatic incident response.